wmayner/pyphi/docs/examples/2014paper.rst

     state, but a column for each node.
 The |i,jth| entry gives the probability that the |jth| node is on in the |ith| state.
-For more information on how TPMs are represented in PyPhi, see the documentation for the :ref:`pyphi-network` module and the explanation of :ref:`loli-convention`.
+For more information on how TPMs are represented in PyPhi, see the documentation for the :ref:`network` module and the explanation of :ref:`loli-convention`.

 In the figure, the TPM is shown only for the candidate set.
 We'll define the entire network's TPM.
 Also, nodes :math:`D, E` and :math:`F` are not assigned